usefulsensors/ai_in_a_box/README.md

 ```

 #### Support for external devices.
-* Power supply of at least 20 W, see Rock 5A [power](https://radxa.com/products/rock5/5a#techspec) support.
+* Power supply of at least 20 W.  For USB protocol details see Rock 5A [power](https://radxa.com/products/rock5/5a#techspec) support.
+* HDMI monitor requires reboot.
+However some HDMI displays may not work for example 800x480 display resolution.
+We find this physical connection is not always reliable.
+* Headset audio jack is not supported by AI in a Box.
+* USB audio devices are not supported by AI in a Box.
+We added experimental script support for USB devices [here](/configure_devices.sh) but find it is not reliable across boots.
 * USB keyboard requires a USB-C cable that supports data.
 It has been tested on MacBook TextEdit application.
-Mac pop-up setup of the unknown keyboard can be cancelled.
+We ignore the Mac pop-up prompt for the unknown keyboard layout.
-* HDMI monitor requires reboot.
-However some HDMI displays may not work (for example 800x480 display resolution).
-* USB audio devices and the headset audio jack are not supported by our application.

 ### Software.